 Hi, My name is Niki!

-My work has been published in peer-reviewed journals such as Psychiatry Research, Eating and Weight Disorders, Plos One, and Psychological Reports, and has been featured in media outlets like PsyPost for its relevance to public health.
+My work has been published in peer-reviewed journals including Psychiatry Research, Eating and Weight Disorders, PLOS ONE, and Psychological Reports, and has been featured in media outlets such as PsyPost for its public health relevance.

 Selected Publications